Dear McKinley Families:

-• Identify and notify close contacts (i.e., persons who were within six feet of a COVID-positive individual for 15 minutes or longer).
+- Has already identified and notified close contacts (i.e., persons who were within six feet of a COVID-positive individual for 15 minutes or longer).

-• Ongoing monitoring of students and staff for signs and symptoms of illness and evaluation of illness reports to promptly identify possible outbreaks.
+- Ongoing monitoring of students and staff for signs and symptoms of illness and evaluating illness reports to promptly identify possible outbreaks.

 We will continue to enforce safe practices to prevent, promptly identify, and respond to potential COVID cases, as follows: